What is the Hazel Barnes Flat?

 - Full Professors with tenure: $500

 Applications will be reviewed by a sub-committee in the Center for Humanities & the Arts.
 The committee will determine priority should conflicting dates arise.
-Selection criteria is based on:
+Selection criteria are based on:

 - applicants from the humanities and the arts fields will be given priority; however, applications from all CU Boulder faculty and graduate students conducting humanistic or artistic research will be reviewed, so long as the project has arts and/or humanities scope/theme/major focus.